wcaarls/puc16/README.md

 # Introduction

-PUC16 is a microcontroller with 16-bit registers.
+PUC16 is a microcontroller with 16 opcodes and 16 16-bit registers.
 It is used in the ENG1448 course of PUC-Rio.
 This is the assembler and C compiler infrastructure for it.

 # Instruction set architecture